 But first things first!
 We woke up at 4 am in Capo Vaticano to reach Villa San Giovanni and make 8 o’clock ferry to Messina.
-It was quite expensive, as ticket costed €50.
-It would be bearable if it was both ways but to our surprise it turned out to be one way.
-Coming back it was quite a challenge for us to buy new ticket and make it to board the ferry.
-Anyway, after getting to Messina our sicilian adventure begun.
+It was quite expensive, as the ticket cost €50.
+It would be bearable if it was both ways but to surprise it turned out to be one way.
+Coming back it was quite a challenge for us to buya new ticket and make it to board the ferry.
+Anyway, after getting to Messina our Sicilian adventure has begun.

 View from top of Etna mountain was incredible.
 It may sound strange but you can feel the power of the volcano.
 That day visibility was quite good so we could see all the surroundings.

 At the end of our trip Marco delighted us with italian lunch with local wine tasting.
 He served us with wine that is made from grapes grown on slopes of Etna.
 It tasted very different as the soil is richly mineralized.After that we came back to Catania.
 Central part of the city is Piazza del Duomo with dell’Elefante fountain, Badìa di Sant’Agata and Via Etnea avenue.